-Now, the 38-year-old actor is leaving Israel for Germany, and he gave an interview to Haaretz, where he is really uncuffed.
+Now, the 38-year-old actor-director is leaving Israel for Germany, and he gave an interview to Haaretz, where he is really uncuffed.
 He speaks in favor of BDS, rationally.
 He calls Zionism racism – not as hyperbole – he’s just rational and logical about it.

 Really, it is so liberating to read.
 These are expressions that Zionists are trying to ban all over the world – and he’s just free as a bird speaking about it!
 I imagine that he has saved this for his emigration move, because the backlash you can get in Israel for this can be a serious mess.

 In the interview excerpts released so far by Haaretz (they plan to publish the full interview in Haaretz’s Hebrew cultural supplement), Tiran says that BDS is perfectly legitimate: